A universal framework for entanglement detection under group symmetry: The problem PPT=SEP in tripartite systems with unitary group symmetries

 \begin{remark} Note that, for any unitary representation $\pi$ of a compact group, the following three problems \begin{itemize} \item A-BC PPT = A-BC SEP in $\text{Inv}(\pi\otimes \pi\otimes \pi)$ \item B-AC PPT = B-AC SEP in $\text{Inv}(\pi\otimes \pi\otimes \pi)$ \item C-AB PPT = C-AB SEP in $\text{Inv}(\pi\otimes \pi\otimes \pi)$ \end{itemize} are equivalent.
 However, Theorem \ref{thm-qOOO} implies that this equivalence is no longer true when $\pi$ is replaced by a unitary representation of a compact quantum group.
 Indeed, a B-AC PPT entangled state $V_{(12)}\rho_t V_{(12)}\in \text{InvQS}(U^{\otimes 3})$ from \eqref{eq-B-ACnonPPT} is transferred to the following B-AC PPT entangled state in $\text{InvQS}(O_+^{\otimes 3})$:

-In other words, A-BC PPT=SEP problem is not equivalent to B-AC PPT=SEP problem in $\text{InvQS}(O_+^{\otimes 3})$.
+In other words, the problem of A-BC PPT=SEP is not equivalent to the problem of B-AC PPT=SEP in $\text{InvQS}(O_+^{\otimes 3})$.
 A reason for this genuine quantum phenomenon is that the associated $C^*$-algebra of $\mathcal{O}_d^+$ is non-commutative. \end{remark}

 {[\bf{Step 1}]} Let us apply Corollary \ref{cor-equiv} to prove that POS=DEC holds in $\text{CovPos}_1(\overline{U}U,\overline{U})=\text{CovPos}_1(\pi_{BC},\pi_A)$, or equivalently, POS=DEC holds in $\text{CovPosTP}(\overline{U}, \overline{U}U)$.
 Recall that the space $\text{Cov}(\overline{U}, \overline{U}U)$ is spanned by six linear maps